appium/java-client/docs/The-event_firing.md

 - `io.appium.java_client.events.api.mobile.ContextEventListener` is for the listening to the switching to mobile context
 - `io.appium.java_client.events.api.mobile.RotationEventListener` is for the listening to screen rotation
-- `io.appium.java_client.events.api.general.AppiumWebDriverEventListener` was added to provide the compatibility with user's implementation of `org.openqa.selenium.support.events.WebDriverEventListener`.
+- `io.appium.java_client.events.api.general.AppiumWebDriverEventListener` was added to provide the compatibility with user's implementation of `org.openqa.seleniumone.support.events.WebDriverEventListener`.
 Also it extends some interfaces above.

 # Briefly about the engine.

-This is pretty similar solution as the `org.openqa.selenium.support.events.EventFiringWebDriver` of the Selenium project.
-You can read about this thing there [The blog post](https://seleniumworks.blogspot.com/2014/02/eventfiringwebdriver.html).
+This is pretty similar solution as the `org.openqa.seleniumone.support.events.EventFiringWebDriver` of the seleniumone project.
+You can read about this thing there [The blog post](https://seleniumoneworks.blogspot.com/2014/02/eventfiringwebdriver.html).

 Here we were trying to improve existing drawbacks and restrictions using: